'Shoot for the stars!' - Ex-Liverpool footballer-turned-boxer Paddy Lacey's incredible story of drugs, pris...

 “I went to see a specialist and he said I’d torn my anterior cruciate ligament.
 Nine months out.
 I could have cried.”

-Lacey underwent ACL reconstructive surgery, but was soon back in hospital having contracted Sepsis.
+Lacey underwent ACL reconstructive surgery, but was soon back in hospital suffering from Sepsis, a potentially life-threatening reaction to infection.

 “It was scary,” he says.
 “I lost nearly a stone, my skin was yellow, I couldn’t eat, I was sweating all day and night.
 I ended up collapsing in the bathroom.
 I was in the hospital for weeks.”